Mitigating Data Injection Attacks on Federated Learning: Numerical Simulations

-In this example, the agents are trying to learn a classifier for the MNIST dataset, while the attacker is trying to inject a model that flips labels.
-Consider a label-flipping function $h(c): C\to \tilde C$, where $C$ is the set of possible labels and $\tilde C \subseteq C$.
-For any data point $d_i$ with label $c_i$, the attacker's model will return $h(c_i)$ instead.
+In this example, the agents are attempting to learn a classifier for the MNIST dataset, while the attacker aims to inject a model that flips labels.
+Consider a label-flipping function $h(c): C\to \widetilde C$, where $C$ is the set of possible labels and $\widetilde C \subseteq C$.
+For any sample $d_i$ with label $c_i$, the attacker's model will return $h(c_i)$ instead.
 The label-flipping function used in this example is described in the following table:

-Figure \ref{fig:ConfidenceBoundsExperimentsLabelFlip} presents the acquired statistics over $100$ experiments with the $10\%$ and $90\%$ confidence bounds.
-Figure \ref{fig:ConfidenceBoundsExperimentsLabelFlip}(a) shows the average classification error on $100$ experiments of attacked network with no detection, Figure \ref{fig:ConfidenceBoundsExperimentsLabelFlip}(b) shows the average number of successful label-flipping according to the label-flipping function $h(c_i)$ previously described and Figure \ref{fig:ConfidenceBoundsExperimentsLabelFlip}(c) shows the average classification error on $100$ experiments of attacked network with detection.
+Figure~\ref{fig:ConfidenceBoundsExperimentsLabelFlip} presents the acquired statistics over $100$ experiments, complete with the $10\%$ and $90\%$ confidence bounds.
+Figure~\ref{fig:ConfidenceBoundsExperimentsLabelFlip}(a) displays the average classification error from $100$ experiments of an attacked network without detection.
+Figure~\ref{fig:ConfidenceBoundsExperimentsLabelFlip}(b) illustrates the average number of successful label-flippings according to the label-flipping function \(h(c_i)\), and Figure~\ref{fig:ConfidenceBoundsExperimentsLabelFlip}(c) depicts the average classification error from $100$ experiments of an attacked network with detection.